bbauska/JS-Best-Projects/README.md

 & CSS, you will understand most of the Javascript projects with the source code mentioned below.

 <h3>Best JavaScript Projects for Beginners</h3>
-There is a lot you can do with JavaScript, but we don’t want to overwhelm you with everything yet.
-We have listed the top JavaScript projects that can add value to your resume as well as a career:
+<p>There is a lot you can do with JavaScript, but we don’t want to overwhelm you with everything yet.
+We
+have listed the top JavaScript projects that can add value to your resume as well as a career:</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>1.
+<h3 id="ch1">1.
 JavaScript Calculator</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 We will use simple HTML, CSS, and make all the components work using basic JavaScript functions.
 To display buttons and numbers, we will use HTML, and add some beautification